zlliang/essaysense/README.md

 Besides, NLTK's punctuation metadata is needed to perform sentence tokenizing task.
 But **do not** bother to download it manually, because this application would detect or download it automatically.

 For **datasets** part, this project uses `training_set_rel3.tsv` in [ASAP-AES](https://www.kaggle.com/c/asap-aes/) as essay dataset and `glove.6B.50d.txt` of [GloVe](https://github.com/stanfordnlp/GloVe) project as word embedding dataset.
 This project can detect or download these datasets automatically.
-However, they are about approximate 200MB totally, so if you mind the Internet speed, you can prepare them yourself, and put them into: `essaysense/datasets/`.
+However, they are about approximate 200MB totally, so if you are worried about the Internet speed, you can prepare them yourself, and put them into: `essaysense/datasets/`.

 ## Usage